Kylowatt94/AzureRepo/README.md

-# Infrastructure & Ops Engineer 2 show and tell repo
+# PowerShell & Azure Automation Scripts
-This is just a repo for some azure test scripts, these should work on AzureCLI or Powershell with Az Powershell Module and some of my old powershell scripts I made for work at the City of Homestead
+A collection of scripts I've written for infrastructure and systems administration work & Active Directory management, Azure provisioning, software deployment, and monitoring/reporting.
+Some are from a personal Azure lab environment used to build and practice hands-on skills; others are sanitized versions of scripts I've written and used in production at previous roles.